yarnpkg/berry/packages/gatsby/content/getting-started/recipes.md

 pnpIgnorePatterns:
   - ./nm-packages/**
 ```
-- You can now run `cd nm-package/myproj && yarn install` and the project will be isolated from your pnp root.
+- You can now run `yarn` and the project will be isolated from your PnP root.